 You’ll quickly notice that paint bottles with dropper tops, which dispense “drops” of paint, have the advantage of being able to measure and mix colors with great precision.
 This is perfect for those of you who want complete control over the paint mixtures you create.

 On the other hand, Citadel pots are great because you can access the paint color directly from the “lip” inside the the cap.
-You simply shake the paint pot, open the cap, and load your from the paint inside the cover’s ledge.
+You simply shake the paint pot, open the cap, and load your brush from the paint inside the cover’s ledge.

 Of course, there are limitations to the paint pot design, including the risk of drying out your paint from the original container and spillage.